monsterzack5/AutoMato/Documentation/SocketInterface.md

 # CanRed Socket Interface
 CanRed can read, parse and handle messages from UNIX Domain sockets.
 The main way for external communication to CanRed, is through our JSON UNIX Socket API.

 CanRed listens for socket connections at `/tmp/CanRed/red.sock`.
 Clients are expected to connect and send a request first, that is valid JSON and conforms to our spec.
-Theres a few different kinds of requests, such as requesting a user command to be ran, getting the configuration or updating the configuration of a module, and injecting certain frames directly to a module, the last request is mainly used for testing.
+Theres a few different kinds of requests, such as requesting a user command to be ran, getting the configuration or updating the configuration of a module, and injecting certain frames directly to the CANBUS, the last use-case is mainly used for testing.

 ## Output Format Identifier
 For ease of using JSON, user function output's are returned as a String, with another JSON key being used to define the output type.
 Types Are:

 ```
 Signed   32-bit: 1